unixvoid/device32/examples/full_demo/README.md

 - USB connection for flashing

 ## Setup
-1. Open this folder (`examples/demo/`) in VSCode with PlatformIO installed.
+1. Open this folder (`examples/full_demo/`) in VSCode with PlatformIO installed.
 2. Connect your device32 via USB.
 3. Use PlatformIO to build and flash the project.

 ## Usage
-The demo automatically cycles through the four animations/games.
+The demo starts in auto-play mode and cycles through all animations/games automatically.
+Use the button to control playback.

 ## Controls
-- No user controls; fully automatic.
+- **Tap the button**: Advance to the next demo and pause auto-play.
+The device will stay on that demo.
+- **Hold the button (3+ seconds)**: Toggle auto-play mode on/off.
+When auto-play is on, demos cycle every 2 minutes.

 ## Notes
+- Auto-play is enabled by default on startup.
-- Each demo runs for 2 minutes before switching.
+- Each demo runs for 2 minutes before switching (when auto-play is enabled).